TDCole21/QA-SFIA1/README.md

 Time-permitted, I would expand on the Films table and create a new tables, Directors, which would have a one-to-many relationship with the Films table.

 ## Risk Assessment <a name="risk_assessment"></a>
+The Risk Analysis categories are: Risk ID, Description, Likelihood, Impact, Consequence and Response Strategy.
+The Risk Management categories are: Response Strategy.
+Risk IDs 1.X are Operational Risks and 2.X are Objective Risks.

 |Risk ID|Description|Likelihood (1 -> 10)|Impact (1->10)|Consequence|Response Strategy|
 |---|---|---|---|---|---|
 |1.1|Loss of content|4|8|Potential loss of large sections of the project, resulting in setbacks|Using the branch feature in git, and ensuring a frequently updated branch method|